Children's Hospital is part of the UPMC family.

 To make a final diagnosis of cardiac conditions, your child's doctor may perform other tests such as:

-To make an appointment or learn more about chest x-rays, contact the Heart Institute at Children's Hospital of Pittsburgh of UPMC at 412-692-5540.
+To make an appointment or learn more about chest x-rays, contact the Heart Institute at UPMC Children's Hospital at 412-692-5540.

 View our chest x-ray patient procedure sheet.